Doooddle/FED-Assignment-2/README.md

     - In the About Us Section, the 3 sections explaining the about us, will be stacked on top of each other, when the screen become smaller.

 ### Javascript Features (Explained in-depth above)
- 1. nav.js
+ 1. nav.js (Used to improve the functionality of the navbar.)
- 2. randomword.js
+ 2. randomword.js (Uses API to retrieve a word and its definition.)
  3. message.js (Used to show pop up message after submitting a form.)
- 4. typinggame.js
+ 4. typinggame.js (Uses API to retrieve words for the typing game, and used to implement the functions of the typing game.)
- 5. hangman.js
+ 5. hangman.js (Used to play the Hang Man Game.)
- 6. hangman-wordlist.js
+ 6. hangman-wordlist.js (Uses API to retrieve word and hint, into a list.)
- 7. dictionary.js
+ 7. dictionary.js (Used API to retrieve the defintions of the word.)
- 8. login.js
+ 8. login.js (Used to change the form, from login to register and vice versa.)
  9. preloader.js (Used to create loading screen for lottie animation.)